isdn/filter_url/README.md

   file                  Files to process or '-' for stdin.

   -d delay, --delay delay
-                        Delay between requests.
+                        Delay between requests in seconds.
 Default is 0.
   -c codes, --http-codes codes
                         HTTP status codes to filter.
 Default is 200.
 Several codes can be separated by commas.
   -nc codes, --no-http-codes codes